turbot/tailpipe-docs/docs/collect/manage-data.md

 tailpipe collect --compact
 ```

-You can then manually compact fiels with the `tailpipe compact` command.
+You can then manually compact files with the `tailpipe compact` command.
 You can compact everything:
 ```bash
 tailpipe compact
 ```